Reduced Operator Approximation for Modelling Open Quantum Systems: Abstract

 \section{Abstract}

 We present the Reduced Operator Approximation: a simple, physically transparent and computationally efficient method of modelling open quantum systems.
 It employs the Heisenberg picture of the quantum dynamics, which allows us to focus on the system degrees of freedom in a natural and easy way.
-We describe different variants of the method, low- and high-order (including the interaction operators), defining them for either general quantum harmonic oscillators baths or specialising them for independent baths with Lorentzian spectral densities.
+We describe different variants of the method, low- and high-order in the system-bath interaction operators, defining them for either general quantum harmonic oscillator baths or specialising them for independent baths with Lorentzian spectral densities.
+Its wide applicability is demonstrated on the examples of systems coupled to different baths (with varying system-bath interaction strength and bath memory length), and compared with the exact pseudomode and the popular quantum state diffusion approach.
 The method captures the decoherence of the system interacting with the bath, while conserving the total energy.
-The wide range of the method applicability is presented on the example of systems coupled to different baths with different strengths, and compared with the exact pseudomode and the popular quantum state diffusion approach.
 Our results suggest that quantum coherence effects persist in open quantum systems for much longer times than previously thought.